dtouzan/3Dimx/README.md

 		>libcamera-still --list-cameras

 ### Indilib
-	Default installation, recompile if necessary.
+	Default facility, recompile if necessary.

 ### Jupyter & JupyterLab
 	Create a python environment with options : --system-site-packages
 		>python3 -m venv --system-site-packages astropy

 	Connect to your python environment (automatically in the .bashrc file if installed).
-	Default installation.
+	Default facility.
 		>pip install jupyter
 		>pip install jupyterlab

 ### Astropy & astroquery
 	Connect to your python environment.
-	Default installation.
+	Default facility.
 		>pip install astropy astroquery

 ### Indi_pylibcamera
 	Connect to your python environment.
-	Default installation without "sudo" and validate with the root password during the administrator request.
+	Default facility without "sudo" and validate with the root password during the administrator request.
 		>pip install indi-pylibcamera
 	And
 		>sudo indi_pylibcamera_postinstall